 Currency rates in foreign (non-U.S.) countries may fluctuate significantly over short periods of time for a number of reasons, including changes in interest rates, rates of inflation, balance of payments and governmental surpluses or deficits, intervention (or the failure to intervene) by U.S. or foreign (non-U.S.) governments, central banks or supranational entities such as the International Monetary Fund, or by the imposition of currency controls or other political developments in the United States or abroad.
 These fluctuations may have a significant adverse impact on the value of the Fund's portfolio and/or the level of Fund distributions made to Common Shareholders.
 There is no assurance that a hedging strategy, if used, will be successful.
 Moreover, currency hedging techniques may be unavailable with respect to emerging market currencies.
-As a result, the Fund's investments in foreign currency-denominated, and especially emerging market-currency denominated, securities may reduce the returns of the Fund.
+As a result, the Fund's investments in or exposure to foreign (non-U.S.) currencies and/or foreign (non-U.S.) currency-denominated, and especially emerging market-currency denominated, securities may reduce the returns of the Fund.